nmaffe/iceboost/README.md

 ```
 The code loads the two trained modules and performs model deploy on either one single glacier,
 a list of glaciers, or on all glaciers regionally.
 Under the hood, the code runs ```fetch_glacier_metadata.py```, which
-generates the array features on-the-fly.
+generates the feature array on-the-fly.

 In ```config/config.yaml``` you can also specify the number of points you want to generate: ```generate n_points_regression```.